catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

        - LOGBEE_FRONTEND_CONFIGURATION_FILE_PATH=configuration/frontend.logbee.json
       ports:
        - "44080:80"

+The latest version for the ``catalingavan/logbee.frontend`` image can be found on https://github.com/catalingavan/logbee-app?tab=readme-ov-file#latest-versions.

 Once the App Service has been restarted, you should now see the Logbee.Frontend application running: